Mandela Washington Fellows at Golden Gate Bridge

 MWF_USAFlag

-Victorine Dawonou from Togo, at the California State Capitol in Sacramento.
+Victorine Dawonou from Togo, at the California State Capitol.
 Tene Goodwin/UC Davis.

 At the core of all relationships and probably all conflicts is communication, or lack of it.
 As interconnected as the world is, it doesn’t matter unless we actually know how to connect with others.
 My Global education experience at UC Davis taught me how to do just that.
 Spending time and learning from people of different cultures allowed me to ask questions I wouldn’t have otherwise thought to ask, and ponder answers to questions that could only be asked by someone with experiences different to mine.